Back to rpg

 Languages

 Each level in languages lets a character know an additional language.
 All characters are assumed to know their own language and Common.
-Possible additional languages include
+Possible additional languages include.

 1. Elvish